Uubusin Ko ang Lahi Mo

-Uubusin Ko ang Lahi Mo is a 1991 Philippine political action drama film edited and directed by Pepe Marcos.
+Uubusin Ko ang Lahi Mo (lit.
+I Will Consume Your Race) is a 1991 Philippine political action drama film edited and directed by Pepe Marcos.
 The film stars Phillip Salvador, Maricel Laxa, Robert Arevalo and Eddie Gutierrez.

+The film is streaming online on YouTube.

 Plot

 The Canonigos led by Mayor Placido (Eddie) have enjoyed sole political control of the town of Sto.
 Niño for several years.
 But, their abusive reign is threatened when Fortunato Guerrero (Robert) plans to run for town mayor.